 Service updates in Leicester

 We're working hard to protect staff, services and the people of Leicester.
-In particular, protecting the city’s most vulnerable residents is a high priority.
-Unfortunately, some of our services will need to be changed or suspended for a period of time, but we will keep you informed and up to date on those changes.
+Ensuring the city’s most vulnerable residents are a high priority.
+Unfortunately, some of our services will need to be changed due to coronavirus.
+We will keep you informed and up to date on those changes.

 You can still make use of our online services, contact us by email or phone: